Trapezius Myalgia Causing Chronic Neck & Shoulder Pain

 There was a minimal reduction of neck muscle pain in the bicycle exercise participants, however, this was only noted right after exercising.
 Those who did the strengthening exercises displayed a significant pain reduction which lasted well after the strengthening.
 The authors of the study noted that specifically strengthening the neck and shoulder muscles had the most treatment benefit for chronic neck muscle pain.

-Additionally, reduced muscle pain was gradual with the strengthening participants, as trapezius myalgia steadily decreased with increasing muscle strength.
+Additionally, reduced muscle pain was gradual with the strengthening participants, as pain steadily decreased with increasing muscle strength.
 Even with the short lasting pain relief noted in the bicycle training group, the small reduction in pain could have a motivating effect to do exercises, which can have a beneficial effect on overall health.joint stiffness due to arthritic conditions, increase range of motion and a decrease in weight!

 This study shows strengthening specific muscles in those who suffer from trapezius myalgia for twenty minutes – three times per week is an effective treatment protocol.